AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2024-12-01-javascript-game-loop/index.md

 Well, ideally, we want the overall schedule to be consistent and predictable regardless of individual hiccups.
 So even if one train arrives a little late, we still want the next train to arrive at its originally scheduled time increment of 30 minutes so that we're able to squeeze two train arrivals into a single hour.
 In this case, that would mean the next train should arrive at `12:30 + 00:30 = 1:00 pm`, not at `12:45 + 00:30 = 1:15 pm`.
 Otherwise, a single delay would shift the entire schedule over by 15 minutes.

-Now, consider what would happen if we were to use our code to model this scenario.
-All I've done here is rename our variables:
+Now, consider what would happen if we were to use our code as-is to model this train station.
+All I've done here is rename our variables and functions:

 ```js
 const MAX_TRAIN_ARRIVALS_PER_HOUR = 2;